Poll: Majority in US see relations with adversaries souring

-WASHINGTON (AP) — The U.S. international outlook has undergone a major shift in recent years, a new poll shows, with a majority now expecting that U.S. relations with allies will stay the same or improve but that U.S. dealings with traditional adversaries like Russia and North Korea will only grow more hostile.
+WASHINGTON (AP) — A majority of U.S. adults expect America's relations with foreign adversaries like Russia and North Korea to grow more hostile, according to a new poll, a major shift in public opinion from four years ago under President Donald Trump.

-Two years into the Biden administration, the assessments look much different from four years ago, at roughly the same point in the Trump administration.
-Now, 60% of U.S. adults say relations with adversaries will get worse, up from 26% four years ago, according to the poll from the Pearson Institute and The Associated Press-NORC Center for Public Affairs Research.
+Two years into the Biden administration, 60% of U.S. adults say relations with adversaries will get worse, up from 26% four years ago at the same point in the Trump administration, according to the poll from the Pearson Institute and The Associated Press-NORC Center for Public Affairs Research.
 Just 21% say relationships with allies will deteriorate, down from 46% then.

 In general, 39% expect the country’s global standing to worsen, compared with 48% who said that in 2018.
 Crucially, the United States’ own sharply divided domestic politics influences views of the country’s standing abroad.